uditagarwal/haikunatorpy/README.md

 [![Latest Version](https://img.shields.io/pypi/v/haikunator.svg?style=flat-square)](https://pypi.python.org/pypi/haikunator)

 Generate Heroku-like random names to use in your applications.
+Needed the names to represent more human objects and thus the changes

 ## Installation
 ```